kestra-io/examples/terraform_cloud.md

 We can verify that the flows were correctly identified.
 Let's confirm plan and apply.

 And we can now verify that the flows have been successfully deployed to Kestra 🎉

+### Automatic runs from CI/CD

+Now let's add a couple of more flows to our GitHub repository.
+We'll also modify an existing flow to demonstrate change, and we'll delete a flow to demonstrate deletion.

+Let's commit those changes.
+The CI/CD pipeline is now triggered automatically.